-A fourth generation public safety professional, Commissioner Davis is the son of a retired Prince George’s County police officer, and grandson and great-grandson to Washington, D.C. fire fighters.
-He is one of two living persons to be awarded the Key to the City of College Park, home to the University of Maryland.
+A 25 year veteran and fourth generation public safety professional, Commissioner Davis is the son of a retired Prince George’s County police officer, and grandson and great-grandson to Washington, D.C. fire fighters.

-Commissioner Davis graduated from DeMatha Catholic High School, earned his bachelor’s degree in English from Towson University, and received his master’s degree in management from Johns Hopkins University.
-He is a graduate of the FBI National Academy and FBI National Executive Institute, and is a regularly featured speaker at the FBI National Academy and International Association of Chiefs of Police training events.
+A graduate of DeMatha Catholic High School, Commissioner Davis earned his bachelor’s degree in English from Towson University and received his master’s degree in management from Johns Hopkins University.
+He is a graduate of the FBI National Academy and the FBI National Executive Institute.

 Commissioner Davis and his wife, Lisa, raise four children.